oda-hub/deprecated-renku-aqs/user-stories.md

 * I download the data.
 I want to find the best tools to reduce them: extract basic products, perhaps some more or less superficial conclusions
 * I define my context, and get suggested workflows.
 Run or adapt them

+*Note*: this can be used, for example, in INTEGRAL quick-look activities, with workflows built for [cross-calibration](https://indico.ict.inaf.it/event/1001/contributions/10148/)

 ## New events published